Department of Political Science

 Caldwell Hall, named for Chancellor John T. Caldwell, was designed by Edward Larrabee Barnes in collaboration with J. N. Pease.
 It originally housed the Dean's Offices of Humanities, the Department of Political Science, and the Japan Center.

-Kevin Howell was the first African American to serve as Student Body President from 1987 to 1988.
+Kevin Howell was the first African American to serve as student body president from 1987 to 1988.
 He was a political science major.
-After graduation, he became the university's primary liaison with state and local governments.
-In 2016, he became the senior vice president for external affairs of the UNC System.
+After graduation, he was hired as the university's primary liaison with state and local governments.

 2000s

-The Department of Political Science and Public Administration divided into two departments: Department of Political Science and the Department of Public Administration.
-These two departments comprised the School of Public and International Affairs within the College of Humanities and Social Sciences.
+The Department of Political Science and Public Administration divided into two departments: the Department of Political Science and the Department of Public Administration.
+These two departments comprised the School of Public and International Affairs within CHASS.

 The School of Public and International Affairs was established within CHASS and included the Department of Political Science, the Department of Public Administration, the International Studies master's program, and other initiatives.